emeraldhieu/awesome-store/README.md

 [Liquibase](https://docs.liquibase.com/tools-integrations/springboot/springboot.html) supports revisioning, deploying and rolling back database changes.
 On top of that, it allows [initializing data from CSV](https://docs.liquibase.com/change-types/load-data.html) for demonstrative purpose.

+## Java beans mappings

+Like Lombok, [Mapstruct](https://github.com/mapstruct/mapstruct) is a code generator library that supports mapping between entities and DTOs without writing boilerplate code.
+A significant benefit is that mappers don't need unit tests because there's no code to test!

 ## Product API

 ### 1) List products